0xAnalyst/DefenderATPQueries/Linux/PtraceDetected.md

-# Detection of Ptrace System Call (PTraceDetected)
+# Rule: Detection of Ptrace System Call (PTraceDetected)

 ## Description
 This detection rule identifies the usage of the `ptrace` system call on Linux systems.
 The `ptrace` system call is used by debuggers and other programs to observe and control the execution of another process.
 While `ptrace` is a legitimate tool, it can also be misused by attackers for various malicious activities such as process injection, code execution, and obtaining sensitive information from other processes.